ipatch/KegCop/README.md

 As of 31OCT14, this project is built with Xcode 6.1 using OS X (10.9.5) with a target for iOS 7.x and greater.

 ## License and Copyright
-All code is offered under the GPLv2 license, unless otherwise noted.
+All code is offered under the MIT license, unless otherwise noted.
 Please see LICENSE.txt for the full license.
 All code and documentation are Copyright 2012 Chris Jones, unless otherwise noted.